-Training Builder is a visual tool that allows VR experience designer to control the logic in the VR experience without the need to write any code.
+Training Builder is a visual tool that allows VR experience designers to control the logic in the VR experience without the need to write any code.

-Training Builder allows the user to links Event with Response(s)
+Training Builder allows the user to link an Event with Response(s)

 Creating your first VR experience can serve as a good first interaction with the Training Builder to see it in action

 The following video provides more details about using Training Builder

 SimLab Academy (in the Library panel) includes a section dedicated to Training Builder tutorials.

 Using Training Builder, enables users to add variables and use them in creating VR experiences.
 Check this tutorial about using variables in Training Builder.